 Here are some recent views from last weekend.
 (I couldn't exactly match the angle without standing on the front porch of the house directly across from it – sorry about that.)
 There are some minor differences in the fascia above the entrance, but the building is still in great shape.

 Like I said, I used to live in these apartments back in the mid-1980's.
-I thought my apartment was pretty nice for an efficiency.
+I thought my apartment was pretty nice for a one-bedroom.
 And cheap too – I think I was paying $185 a month.

 |My living room at the Overlook|